mega-ht/uCrop-n-Edit/README.md

 ## Usage

-To use uCrop'n'Edit, include the library as a local library project in your build.gradle:
+1. Include the library as a local library project in your build.gradle:

+    ```
 	allprojects {
 		repositories {
 			...